Skip to main content

 Nichols_headshot.jpg

-Todd Nichols serves as the Deputy Executive Director of the Hampton Roads Military and Federal Facilities Alliance (HRMFFA), where he plays a pivotal role in advocating for federal investment and policy initiatives that benefit Hampton Roads.
+Todd Nichols serves as Deputy Executive Director of the Hampton Roads Military and Federal Facilities Alliance, where he plays a pivotal role in advocating for federal investment and policy initiatives that benefit Hampton Roads.
 His extensive experience and leadership are instrumental in advancing HRMFFA’s mission to attract, retain, and grow federal capabilities within the region.

-Before joining HRMFFA, Todd had a distinguished career in the United States Navy, enlisting, earning a commission, and retiring as a Captain after 40 years of service.
+Before joining HRMFFA, Todd had a distinguished career in the United States Navy, retiring as a Captain after 40 years of service.
 His naval career included significant operational leadership roles on submarines, aircraft carriers, and nuclear repair facilities where he developed expertise in nuclear propulsion plants, shipbuilding and ship repair.
 These were complemented by assignments in the U.S. Navy’s Policy and Program Management, manpower distribution, and training nuclear operators.

-In his current role at HRMFFA, Todd works closely with the Virginia Governor's staff, General Assembly members, and U.S. Congressional Delegation to influence federal policy, legislation, and appropriations.
+In his current role at HRMFFA, Todd works closely with the Virginia Governor's staff, General Assembly members, and the Virginia Congressional delegation to influence federal policy, legislation, and appropriations.
 He has fostered strong relationships with local, state, and federal government officials, as well as industry leaders.
 These collaborations have led to successful initiatives that support the sustainability and growth of military and federal facilities in the area.

 His efforts are focused on securing funding for critical infrastructure projects and accruing military installation missions, ensuring the region remains a vital hub for national defense, coupled with strategic and economic benefits from federal investments.
 Todd is committed to engaging with the local community to raise awareness about the importance of federal facilities and their impact on the region.
 He has organized and participated in numerous outreach events, fostering a strong sense of community support for HRMFFA's mission.
 Through his strategic advocacy and collaboration efforts, his work ensures that the region's needs and priorities are represented at the highest levels of government.